paperless-ngx/paperless-ngx/docs/utilities.rst

 figure out for your own system.
 To get you started though, there are Systemd service files in the ``scripts`` directory.

-Some command line argument are available to customize the behavior of the consumer.
+Some command line arguments are available to customize the behavior of the consumer.
 By default it will use ``/etc/paperless.conf`` values.
 Display the help with: